Ideal with teens

 - The site of the museum was chosen to be above the underground shelter where the resistance had established its command post in August 44

-- It was a passive defense shelter, located 20 meters under the museum and used as a command post by Colonel Rol (future Rol-Tanguy), head of the FFI in the Paris region, during the decisive week of the Liberation of Paris.
+- It was a passive defense shelter, located 20 meters under the museum and used as a command post by Colonel Rol (future Rol-Tanguy), head of the FFI of the Paris region, during the decisive week of the Liberation of Paris

 - This is the first time that this shelter is open to the public.
 It is a new and unusual visit with the support of augmented reality headsets